[To see our complete list of accused bishops, click here.]

 Albany bishop 1977-2014.
 Retired 2/11/2014, age 75.
 Died 8/19/2023.

-Howard Hubbard was accused publicly of sexually abusing one young adult and nine children.
-Seven of the victims who alleged being abused by Hubbard as children filed lawsuits under the Child Victims Act.
+Bishop Howard Hubbard was accused publicly of sexually abusing one young adult and nine children.
+Seven of the victims filed lawsuits under the Child Victims Act.
+Hubbard repeatedly denied all of the allegations.

-Allegations against him first surfaced in February 2004: Hubbard was accused of paying a teen under age 18 for sex on two occasions in the 1970s, and having a sexual relationship with a young adult male who took his own life in 1978, leaving a note citing his abuse by “Howard” as the reason for his suicide.
+Allegations against Hubbard first surfaced in February 2004: He was accused of paying a teen under age 18 for sex on two occasions in the 1970s, and also of having a sexual relationship with a young adult male who took his own life in 1978, leaving a note citing his abuse by “Howard” as the reason for his suicide.
 Hubbard denied the allegations, saying he had not violated celibacy.
 He hired his own investigator, who issued a report in June 2004 stating that there was “no credible evidence” of wrongdoing.
 Hubbard retired as Albany bishop in 2014, at the standard retirement age of 75.

 From mid-August to mid-October 2019, the first two months of the NY Child Victim Act’s revival window for civil claims, Hubbard was accused of child molestation in four separate lawsuits.
 After the first of these lawsuits was reported in August 2019, Hubbard stepped away from public ministry.
 The four cases involved Hubbard’s alleged sexual assaults of: a 16-year-old boy in the 1990s at St. Mary’s church in Ballston Spa NY (see paragraphs 139-155 of 8/14/2019 complaint); a teenage girl in the late 1970s at the Church of the Immaculate Conception in Schenectady NY; a teenage boy, age 16-18, from 1976 to 1978 at St. Michael the Archangel church in Troy NY (see 10/3/2019 complaint); and a boy, age 9 or 10, in the late 1980s at St. John the Baptist church in Chesterton NY (see 10/11/2019 complaint).
-Fifth lawsuit filed 8/10/2020 (see complaintaccused Hubbard of abusing boy, ages 9-11, in 1974-76 at St. James Church (now St. Francis of Assisi) in Albany.
+A fifth lawsuit filed in 8/10/2020 (see complaint) accused Hubbard of abusing a boy, ages 9-11, in 1974-76 at St. James Church (now St. Francis of Assisi) in Albany.
 The alleged abuses of the child, which occurred multiple times, included anal rape.
-Note: Each of the five CVA lawsuits cited above assert that Hubbard was abusing the victim in concert with one or two other abusive Albany priests, all of whom are named in the complaints.
+Note: Each of the five CVA lawsuits cited above asserted that Hubbard was abusing the victim in concert with one or two other abusive Albany priests, all of whom are named in the complaints.

 On 3/25/2022, Jeff Anderson & Associates released a 680-page transcript of the deposition of Hubbard conducted by multiple plaintiff attorneys from April 20 to April 23, 2021.
 In the deposition, which he took under oath.
 Hubbard admitted that as bishop he had not reported allegations against his priests to law enforcement and that he had reinstated priests to ministry after they abused.
 In a news release accompanying the depo, Jeff Anderson & Associates said that 10 people had filed CVA complaints accusing Hubbard himself of child sexual abuse.